abumq/ripe/README.md

 make test
 ```

-The compilation process creates executable `ripe` in build directory.
+The compilation process creates executable (`ripe`) as well as shared libraries in build directory.
 You can install it in system-wide directory using:

 ```
 make install